milesp20/intel_nuc_led/README.md

 specified profile again.

 Profile `boot` is always invoked during the module startup and is intended to indicate that the computer has "booted".
-Note that reloading the module will invoke the `boot` profile, however, I am not sure if `modprobe` pulls the parameters from the module configuration file at that time.
+Note that reloading the module will also invoke the `boot` profile, however, I am not sure if `modprobe` pulls the parameters from the module configuration file at that time.
 I know it does at boot time...

 If the `hibernate_same` flag is set to a non-zero value, then the following happens:

 1) `hibernate` mode is treated as a `suspend` mode by the module
-2) `restore` is treated as a `wake` mode by the module
+2) `restore`/post-hibernate mode is treated as a `wake` mode by the module.
 3) `hibernate` and `restore` profiles are NEVER used/called!

 Profile `shutdown` is always invoked during the shutdown/restart of the computer.
 Note that merely